qdriven/qfluent-go/docs/features/starter.md

    1. name: starter flag name, if name is go , then ./fluent start go
    2. desc: describe this command
    3. commands: the commands to run in starter action
+   4. set the ***FLUENT_HOME*** as the starters.json location
+   5. Add any command in following format, cli app will take it

 ```json
 {